CTS: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion: Introduction

-Different from the teacher-student paradigm, representation learning integrates dynamics learning to enhance legged locomotion~\cite{nahrendra2023dreamwaq, long2024hybrid}.
-DreamWaQ~\cite{nahrendra2023dreamwaq} leverages learned representations through variational autoencoders (VAE) to improve legged locomotion performance.
-Hybrid Internal Model~\cite{long2024hybrid} treats external states like terrain conditions as disturbances.
-It learns representations through contrastive learning, which pulls close the representations generated from historical sequence of observations and future observations.A common characteristic of these methodologies is the use of a regression objective for state representation, which requires the neural network to match the targets accurately.
+Different from the teacher-student paradigm, representation learning leverages the idea of dynamics learning to enhance legged locomotion~\cite{nahrendra2023dreamwaq, long2024hybrid}.
+DreamWaQ~\cite{nahrendra2023dreamwaq} exploits learned representations through variational autoencoders (VAE) to improve legged locomotion performance.
+Hybrid Internal Model~\cite{long2024hybrid} (HIM) treats external states such as terrain conditions as disturbances and learns representations through contrastive learning.
+In this way, the HIM method closes the gap between the representations generated from historical sequence of observations and future observations, aiding in obtaining latent representations that include system dynamics to assist in reinforcement learning training.
+A common characteristic of these methodologies is the use of a regression objective for state representation, which requires the neural network to match the targets accurately.

-Most of the aforementioned RL-based strategies are validated with quadruped platforms over challenging terrains.
-Extensions of these methods to bipedal robots have not been fully investigated. ~\cite{siekmann2020learning} achieved the sim-to-real transfer of a RNN policy for bipedal walking on flat ground. ~\cite{siekmann2021blind} employs a terrain randomization approach to implement proprioceptive controllers for bipedal robots involved in climbing and descending stairs.
-However, these methods employ vanilla reinforcement learning to train policy networks while overlooking the full utilization of privileged information, suggesting that there is considerable room to enhance the blind locomotion capabilities of bipedal robots.

 In this work, we explore the mechanism for systematically integrating the information from the teacher strategy with that from the student strategy.
-To this end, we propose a concurrent teacher-student learning architecture for legged locomotion, which philosophically combines the teacher-student paradigm with the core of representation learning and embodies the training of teacher and student policies concurrently.
-Based on teacher-student paradigm, we develop a variant of the PPO training algorithm to incorporate the iterative training of the teacher and student policy to ensure convergence of the overall training process.
-We validate our approach with multiple hardware platforms including quadrupeds of different sizes and with a more challenging, underactuated bipedal robot with point feet.
+To this end, we propose a concurrent teacher-student learning architecture for legged locomotion.
+Such an architecture philosophically combines the teacher-student paradigm with the core of representation learning and embodies the training of teacher and student policies concurrently, making it more streamlined than two-stage training.
+More importantly, we guide the student's training using reinforcement learning objectives instead of merely imitating the teacher.
+Since the differences in observations between the student and the teacher make perfect imitation difficult, the goal of purely imitating the teacher may not be optimal.
+Incorporating reinforcement learning objectives during the student's training helps in deriving a better policy.
+We validate our approach on multiple hardware platforms including quadrupeds of different sizes and a more challenging, underactuated bipedal robot with point feet.
 Furthermore, robots have demonstrated the ability to navigate through challenging terrains and against external disturbances.